anushka369/Froth-and-Frolic/README.md

-# Froth & Frolic Café Website
+# Froth & Frolic Café ☕

 Welcome to the **Froth & Frolic** café website project!
 This is a responsive and visually appealing website created to showcase a café's landing page, menu, and contact information.